Corporate architecture: Function

-Corporate architecture can additionally be a method managers can use to prompt a change of company culture.
-The Dutch consultancy agency Veldhoen & Company received attention from the corporate world in 2005 regarding their work with office design.
-Multiple firms based in Denmark incorporated their spatial design ideas with the intention of using this physical change to instil new work styles from their employees.
-Three forms of spatial influences can be used by managers bring about organisational change; intimidation, manipulation and seduction.
+Corporate architecture can additionally be a method managers use to prompt a change of company culture.
+The Dutch consultancy agency Veldhoen & Company received attention from the corporate world in 2005 regarding their work with office design as multiple firms based in Denmark incorporated their spatial design ideas with the intention of using this physical change to instil new work styles from their employees.
+Three forms of spatial influences can be used by managers to bring about organisational change; intimidation, manipulation and seduction.
 Intimidation is when a feeling of domination is imposed on people.
-Manipulation occurs when clients or employees are being directed through the space, even when they think they are making their own independent decisions and seduction entails the process of people identifying with the space.
+Manipulation occurs when clients or employees are being directed through the space, even when they think they are making their own independent decisions and seduction entails the process of people identifying themselves with the space.

 The building an employee works in could also influence their commitment to the organisation and its brand.
 Because of the way images are processed in our minds, figures and forms generated through corporate design are able to create strong memories.
 Architecture is able to represent a brand in a 3-D, multi-sensory experience.
 Employees also can influence the brand even when not in customer facing roles, which is why marketing researchers have identified them as important stakeholders for brand management.
 Raffelt et al. recommends managers should involve employees in the design of buildings from the early stages of planning.

 Regarded as an under-researched topic, another function identified by scholars which relates to the definition of corporate architecture is the idea that investing in the construction of corporate buildings can have a social impact.
 This is seen in the social entrepreneurship of the Italian typewriter and tool manufacturer Olivetti.
 It was noted by Bonfanti et al. that the construction of spacious and comfortable factories in Ivrea and Pozzuoli with high quality residential units contributed to employee well-being as well as an improved quality of life for the wider community.